No, snoozing 😴 is not for the lazy! 😄

 The body has the ability to regenerate itself.

-In bed, the heart changes rhythm and breathing becomes deeper to promote recovery.
+In bed, my heart changes rhythm and breathing becomes deeper to promote recovery.

 The emotional body expresses itself through dreams and nightmares.